 The Supreme Court, in an opinion delivered by Justice Ruth Bader Ginsburg, agreed that “[p]rescribing one rule for mothers, another for fathers” is unconstitutional unless there is an “exceedingly persuasive justification.”
 The Court found no such justification, opining that the disparate rules had been based on stereotypical assumptions about women’s roles as caregivers.

 The Court normally would strike the discriminatory exception (that U.S.-citizen mothers who were unwed at the time of their child’s birth abroad must have lived in the U.S. for just one continuous year before the child’s birth in order to pass on citizenship).
-However, because married parents and unwed fathers are covered by the same rule (10 years and five years), the Court explained that if the one-year rule for unwed U.S.-citizen mothers were to be applied to Morales-Santana and his father, the standard rule would be nullified.
-Therefore, the Court, acting as it believed Congress would act, decided to strike the exception.
+However, in this case, the discriminatory exception was more favorable.
+Rather than applying the more favorable exception, the Court explained that if the one-year rule for unwed U.S.-citizen mothers were to be applied to Morales-Santana and his father, the standard rule would be nullified, because married parents and unwed fathers are covered by the same rule (10 years and five years).
+Therefore, the Court, acting as it believed Congress would act, decided to strike the more favorable exception.

-Accordingly, children born prior to 1986 to one U.S.-citizen and one non-U.S.-citizen parent will have to meet both the 10-year and the five-year requirements, unless Congress changes the rule and eliminates any gender bias.
+Accordingly, children born outside of the U.S. prior to 1986 to one U.S.-citizen and one non-U.S.-citizen parent will have to meet both the 10-year and the five-year requirements, and children born after 1986 will have to meet the five-year and the two-year requirements, unless Congress changes the rules and eliminates any gender bias.
 The Court stated, “We must therefore leave it to Congress to select, going forward, a physical presence requirement (10 years, one year or some other period) uniformly applicable to all children born abroad with one U.S.-citizen and one alien parent, wed or unwed.”

 Prior to this Supreme Court ruling, the Second Circuit Court of Appeals also held the gender-based distinctions were unconstitutional, but it ruled in favor of Morales-Santana, holding he had derived citizenship through his father.
 In the end, the Supreme Court reversed this decision and remanded the case.